Bruce Coldham, President

-Barbara got her BA in math from Swarthmore in 1961, PhD in Linguistics from MIT in 1965.
-She taught at UCLA from 1965 to 1972, then moved to Amherst to join the fledgling Linguistics Department at UMass, where she’s happily been ever since (an active emerita since 2004.)
-As a homeowner on Hobart Lane since 1978, she’s delighted to have the NACF land so nearby, and has been an NACF and SGF supporter from the beginning, though she only joined the Board in Fall 2014, when she and her husband finally stopped spending half of every year in Russia and settled down here year round.
+Barbara moved to Amherst in 1972 to join the fledgling Linguistics Department at UMass, where she’s happily been ever since (an active emerita since 2004.)
+As a homeowner on Hobart Lane since 1978, she loves having the NACF land so nearby, and has been an NACF and SGF supporter from the very beginning.
+She joined the Board in Fall 2014, when she and her husband ended their 18 years of spending half of every year in Russia and settled down here year round.

 Past Board Members (partial listing)

 We are grateful to the many past members of the Board of Directors who have contributed their time and expertise in support of the North Amherst Community Farm!